 She has been widely published on a wide range of legal and constitutional issues and is a frequent guest on television and radio shows, including a notable and well-covered appearance on Fox News’ The O’Reilly Factor in 2012 defending the constitutionality of the Affordable Care Act.
 Caroline is author of Under The Bus: How Working Women Are Being Run Over (The New Press, 2015).

 Before joining ACS, Caroline served as the director of the ACLU’s Washington legislative office and as general counsel and legal director of NARAL Pro-Choice America.
 In addition, Caroline was chief of staff to Sen. Maria Cantwell and deputy chief of staff to then-Senate Democratic Leader Tom Daschle.
 During the Clinton administration, she served as special assistant to the president for legislative affairs.

 Caroline graduated summa cum laude from Yale University with a Bachelor of Arts in Russian and East European Studies in 1986 and from Columbia University School of Law with a J.D. in 1992.
 In law school, she was a Harlan Fiske Stone scholar, served on the Columbia Law Review and co-founded the Columbia Journal of Gender and Law.
 Following law school she clerked for James L. Oakes of the United States Court of Appeals for the Second Circuit.
 She currently is a member of Law Students for Reproductive Justice's Advisory Board.
-In 2013, Caroline was named a Public Member of the Administrative Conference of the United States (ACUS), which includes 50 government and 40 public members.
+In 2013, Caroline is a Public Member of the Administrative Conference of the United States (ACUS), which includes 50 government and 40 public members.
 Caroline is a co-chair the National Constitution Center's Coalition of Freedom Advisory Board.
 In 2015 Caroline was named a Demos Senior Fellow, and apppointed a member of the Yale Class of 1960 Les Aspin Fellowship Committee.
 Follow her on Twitter and visit the "Under The Bus: How Working Women Are Being Run," Facebook page.